Please read this page to learn about our program and teaching philosophies.

 Purpose School uses Fellowship Hall as an indoor gross motor room during inclement weather.
 This large room provides space for a wide variety of activities.

 Catching, throwing, and kicking balls of many sizes

 Riding, racing floor scooters

 Marching bands with musical instruments

 Fellowship Hall is also used for the many enrichment activities and family programs that are scheduled through the year.

-The Purpose School offers many Enrichment Programs throughout the school year, due to the hard work of our Parent Committee.
+The Purpose School offers many Enrichment Programs throughout the school year, due to the jump start donations that fully support the enrichment fund.
 Below is a listing of some of the different enrichment programs that the children enjoy each year: